Azure/bicep-types-az/generated/web/microsoft.web/2015-08-01/types.md

 ## VnetRouteProperties
 ### Properties
-* **endAddress**: string (WriteOnly): The ending address for this route.
+* **endAddress**: string: The ending address for this route.
 If the start address is specified in CIDR notation, this must be omitted.
-* **name**: string (WriteOnly): The name of this route.
+* **name**: string: The name of this route.
 This is only returned by the server and does not need to be set by the client.
-* **routeType**: string (WriteOnly): The type of route this is:
+* **routeType**: string: The type of route this is:
             DEFAULT - By default, every web app has routes to the local address ranges specified by RFC1918 INHERITED - Routes inherited from the real Virtual Network routes STATIC - Static route set on the web app only

             These values will be used for syncing a Web App's routes with those from a Virtual Network.
 This operation will clear all DEFAULT and INHERITED routes and replace them with new INHERITED routes.
-* **startAddress**: string (WriteOnly): The starting address for this route.
+* **startAddress**: string: The starting address for this route.
 This may also include a CIDR notation, in which case the end address must not be specified.

 ## WorkerPool
 ### Properties